strvcom/dbt-workshop/chapters/03/base_models.md

 # Base models - `base_[sourcename]_[tablename].sql`

-Base models are stored in **staging/[sourcename]/base** folder.
+Firstly, we start with creation of base models, which are stored in **models/staging/[sourcename]/base** folder.
 No transformation (joins) are performed in this stage, only renaming or recasting of columns.
 Simply put: one source table = one base model.

 :::{admonition} Use `{{ source() }}` jinja function